MRD2001/HomeWork1/CaseStudy01.md

 ### Other digital banking providers

-- Sofi : Founded in 2011 based in San Francisco USA.Worth $9B, with 7.5 Million customer.
+- Sofi : Founded in 2011 based in San Francisco USA.
-- Nubank : Founded in 2013 based in Sao Paulo, Brazail.Worth $25B, with 35 Million Customer.
+- Nubank : Founded in 2013 based in Sao Paulo, Brazail.
 - Tinkoff : Founded in 2006 based in Moscow, Russia.
-Worth $17B, with 13 Million Customer.
 - Money Lion : Founded in 2013, based in NY City, USA.
-Worth $2.9B, with 7.5 million customer.
 - N26 : founded in 2013, based in Berlin, Germany.
-Worth $3.5B with 7 million customer.
 - Revolut : Founded in 2015, based in London, England.
-Worth $33B, with 15 Million Customer.

 ## Results